-The University has reclassified certain amounts at or for the year ended July 31, 2022 to conform with the current year presentation.
-These reclassifications have not changed the results of operations or ending net assets for the prior period.
-The following is a list of the reclassifications and changes to the accompanying notes for the year ended July 31, 2022:
+The University has reclassified certain amounts at or for the year ended July 31, 2023 to conform with the current year presentation.
+Specifically, the reconciliation of beginning and ending balances for financial instruments designated as Level 3 has been reported based on the type of financial instrument in Note 22.
+This reclassification has not changed the results of operations or ending net assets for the prior period.